nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-csv.md

 ## {{> anchor 'configuration'}}Configuration

 The Nuxeo CSV add-on enables users to create file documents and upload their main attachment at the same time.
 This requires to configure where the server will take the attachments.
-This is done adding the parameter&nbsp;`nuxeo.csv.blobs.folder` in the server [nuxeo.conf]({{page space='admindoc710' page='configuration-parameters-index-nuxeoconf'}}) and giving it a value that is a local path to a folder that can be accessed by the server.
+This is done adding the parameter `nuxeo.csv.blobs.folder` in the server [nuxeo.conf]({{page space='admindoc710' page='configuration-parameters-index-nuxeoconf'}}) and giving it a value that is a local path to a folder that can be accessed by the server.

 ## {{> anchor 'nuxeo-csv-import-file-definition'}}CSV File Definition